-Fernández and Fogli (2006, 2009) point to the role of culture in the labor force participation and fertility decisions of US women.
+Fernández and Fogli (2006) and Fernández and Fogli (2009) point to the role of culture in the labor force participation and fertility decisions of US women.
 They proxy culture by past female labor force participation and total fertility rates in a woman's country of ancestry and show that these variables have predictive power for her labor supply and fertility decisions today.
-Boelmann et al. (2021) use cultural differences among East and West German women to study the impact of norms on women's labor market decisions after giving birth to a child.
+Boelmann, Raute, and Schönberg (2021) use cultural differences among East and West German women to study the impact of norms on women's labor market decisions after giving birth to a child.
 They document a stark difference in the persistence of culturally based norms.
 Looking specifically at women who migrated between East and West Germany after reunification, they show that East German women who are living in the West still return to work much faster after the arrival of a child compared to their West German counterparts.
 The labor market behavior of West German women who migrated to the East, however, is almost indistinguishable from their East German peers.

 A key issue for understanding the changing relationship between women's labor supply and fertility is the evolution of social norms over time.
-Changing norms have been examined in different fields of research, including linguistics (Amato et al., 2018), evolutionary biology (Ehrlich and Levin, 2005), psychology (Miller and Prentice, 2016), and sociology (Cislaghi et al., 2019).
-In economics, the evolution of norms has been studied using tools from Bayesian learning and evolutionary game theory; see, for example, Bicchieri et al. (2009) and Bicchieri and Sontuoso (2020).
+Changing norms have been examined in different fields of research, including linguistics (Amato et al. 2018), evolutionary biology (Ehrlich and Levin 2005), psychology (Miller and Prentice 2016), and sociology (Cislaghi et al. 2019).
+In economics, the evolution of norms has been studied using tools from Bayesian learning and evolutionary game theory; see, for example, Bicchieri, Jeffrey, and Skyrms (2009) and Bicchieri and Sontuoso (2020).
 A learning mechanism is emphasized as a source of changing norms in the context of the increasing female labor force participation rate by Fogli and Veldkamp (2011) and Fernández (2013).41

 Learning could contribute to the reversal in the female labor supply-fertility relationship observed in the cross-country data.
 Countries where women's labor force participation rises first would also see the fastest erosion of social norms that discourage mothers from working.
-This would reinforce the trend towards higher partic-
+This would reinforce the trend towards higher participation while also encouraging fertility.
+Fernández, Fogli, and Olivetti (2004) investigate a similar mechanism.
+They propose a model in which sons of working mothers are more likely to be in a marriage with a working wife, either because they developed a preference for a working spouse or because they have a higher productivity at home.
+De Laat and Sevilla-Sanz (2006) provide a formal